Additional Training Sites and Educational Experiences

 Family Medicine Inpatient Service (FMIS)

-The Family Medicine Maternal and Child Health service provides obstetrical and newborn services for patients seen at the FMC practice and with our Underserved Track residents at Prospect Hill.
+The Family Centered Perinatal Care service provides obstetrical and newborn services for patients seen at the FMC practice and with our FQHC Track residents at Prospect Hill and Siler City.
 Second and third year residents cover this service.
 The focus is on continuity of care by providing prenatal care, assisting in labor and delivery, and then following the new dyad to the postpartum floor and after discharge from the hospital.
-The MCH service also handles the inpatient obstetrical care for women who seek their health care at the Orange County Health Departments and other Family Medicine community practices.
-Additionally, our MCH service provides physician backup to a freestanding birthing center operated locally by midwives.
-Our MCH service delivers approximately 450 babies per year.
+The FCPC service also handles the inpatient obstetrical care for patients who seek their health care at the Orange County Health Departments and other Family Medicine community practices.
+Our FCPC service delivers approximately 450 babies per year.

 Other UNC Rotations